WebGuyJeff/lonewolf/README.md

 ## A WordPress theme for freelancers.

 This theme is intended for freelancers/self-employed professionals.
-Features and templates are developed with an individual presenting their services.
+Features and templates are developed for an individual presenting their services.

 ### Linting